Conventional Loan Guidelines For Mortgage Borrowers

 - 15% to 20% down payment is required for investment home financing with Conventional Loans

-- Multiple unit properties will require more down payment
+Multiple unit properties will require a larger down payment.

 Here are the qualification requirements to qualify for Conventional Loans After Bankruptcy & Foreclosure: